Programs in Education

 Elementary Education

-The University-wide General Education Requirements and Teacher Education Program pre-requisites provide Elementary Education majors with 50 hours of broadly-based subject matter background.
+The University-wide General Education Requirements and Teacher Education Program pre-requisites provide Elementary Education majors with 50 hours of broad-based subject matter.
 In addition, Elementary Education majors must select either one K-12 licensure minor with a minimum of 20 credits, or two non-licensure areas of concentration with a minimum of 14 credits each.
 K-12 licensure minors are available in Art, Reading and Traffic Education.
 Although all elementary majors will receive the same license and grade level endorsement, it is recommended that candidates planning to teach in the upper grade levels include the addition of minors in their program.
-This is especially desirable for teaching in grades sixth, seven and eight.
+This is especially desirable for teaching in grades six, seven and eight.
 Candidates desiring added licensure should consider a K-12 minor.
-Praxis II content knowledge test is required.
+The Praxis II Content Knowledge test is required.

 Secondary Education

 Accreditation standards of Montana middle and secondary schools identify the particular endorsements, and in many instances, the number of credit hours of subject matter candidates must possess.
-Candidates should consult with the Dean of Arts and Sciences, and Education if there are questions regarding the middle and/or high school courses which their major or minor will permit them to teach.
+Candidates should consult with the Education Program Advisor if there are questions regarding the middle and/or high school courses which their major or minor will permit them to teach.

 Several secondary majors ( General Science, Broadfield Social Science and Industrial Technology) lead to a 5-12 license.
 The Health and Physical Education major and the minors (Art, Reading and Traffic Education) lead to a K-12 license.
 A K-12 license makes possible a teaching assignment in a specific subject in all grades from kindergarten through grade 12.
 Candidates seeking this type of licensure must plan course work and field experiences at both elementary and the secondary grade levels.

 Graduates of all Montana State University-Northern Teacher Education Programs will be eligible for a recommendation for a Standard Class II Educator License.
 However, prospective teachers who plan to teach selected high school career and technical education subjects in technical schools, community colleges, junior colleges, or other programs where state licensure is a requirement for federal or state reimbursement programs must also complete specific career and technical education course work and meet appropriate on-the-job work experience requirements.
-The evaluation of an individual’s on-the-job work experience is completed by personnel in the Montana Office of Public Instruction.
+The evaluation of an individual’s on-the-job work experience is completed by Montana Office of Public Instruction personnel.
 Candidates seeking to teach in a reimbursed career and technical education program should check with their advisors early in their program.
-Appropriate Praxis II content knowledge test is required.
+The appropriate Praxis II Content Knowledge test is required.

 Admission to Teacher Education